Alogliptin and metformin (Oral)

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For type 2 diabetes:

-- Adults—At first, one tablet (either alogliptin 12.5 milligrams [mg] plus metformin 500 mg or alogliptin 12.5 mg plus metformin 1000 mg) two times a day.
+- Adults—At first, 1 tablet (either alogliptin 12.5 milligrams [mg] plus metformin 500 mg or alogliptin 12.5 mg plus metformin 1000 mg) 2 times a day with food.
 Your doctor may adjust your dose as needed.
-However, the dose is usually not more than alogliptin 25 milligrams mg plus metformin 2000 mg per day.
+However, the dose is usually not more than alogliptin 25 mg plus metformin 2000 mg per day.

 - Children—Use and dose must be determined by your doctor.